 photography by: Omri Westmark

-An altar where gifts are being offered to Ogun, who according to the Yoruba tradition is the patron deity of war and metals
+An altar where gifts are offered to Ogun, who, according to Yoruba tradition, is the patron deity of war and metals

 photography by: Omri Westmark

-A shrine dedicated to Sangoma Oludoye, aka Mamaloja, a local Oyotunji activist, renowned for her cultural and spiritual contribution
+A shrine dedicated to Sangoma Oludoye, aka Mamaloja, a local Oyotunji activist renowned for her cultural and spiritual contributions

 photography by: Omri Westmark